Geography of Minot, North Dakota: Major divisions

 The Souris River, also known as the "Mouse River", divides the city approximately in half, north and south.
 The valley rises to the plains both north and south of the river.
-Minot does not have particular names for these general topographic divisions of the city.
-The Valley is simply the Valley (or not called anything at all).
-The northern rise and the plateau north of it are referred to as North Hill and the southern rise and plateau south of it are referred to as South Hill.
+Between the north and south hills is The Valley, the stretch of flat land until the city center, surrounding the Souris River, The northern rise and the plateau north of it are referred to as North Hill and the southern rise and plateau south of it are referred to as South Hill.

 Commercial areas

 Minot has several commercial areas, the first of which is Broadway (US Highway 83) itself, the main north–south trunk route.

 Downtown Minot - generally refers to the area bounded by Broadway, 3rd Street East, Central Avenue, and Burdick Expressway, though the immediate vicinity is often also included.

 Southwest Minot - There is a major shopping district along 16th Street SW south of the 2/52/83 bypass, including Dakota Square Mall, Wal-Mart, and various other shops.

 The Arrowhead Mall is located at Central Avenue and 16th Street West.
 Oak Park Center is nearby, along 4th Avenue NW.
 There is also Town and Country Center, located at Broadway and 11th Avenue SW.